1990s in Japan: Employment

 While people were losing their jobs, technology still was advancing at an exponential rate—making more jobs obsolete as new technologies replaced the old.
 Manufacturing jobs were being replaced with service sector jobs just like they were doing in the Western countries—leading to people being underemployed in either minimum wage or near-minimum wage jobs.
 There was some economic recovery after this decade, but the spending on cars and whiskey had not returned to the levels that were reached during the Japanese economic boom of the 1980s.
 Japan made up for the labor shortages in the 1990s by hiring temporary workers without security or job benefits.

 As of March 2010, the unemployment rate in Japan was 4.9%; a very low number compared to the unemployment rate during the height of the Lost Decade.

 Population decline

-The 1990s would be the final decade where the birth rate in Japan would exceed the death rate.
-This is despite consistent attempts of government agencies throughout this decade to encourage procreation through targeted seductive advertising and media campaigns.
-However, the rest of the world's population will increase slowly until 2040 reaching 9 billion people.
-The population of the world will eventually reach 9,202,458,484 people by the year 2050.
-This would become the world's highest population ever in recorded history;
+The 1990s would be the final decade where the birth rate in Japan would exceed the death rate, despite attempts by government agencies to encourage procreation through advertising and media campaigns throughout the decade.

-It has been suggested that the population of Japan will fall from over 100 million in the 1990s to a mere 50 million by the year 2090.
-However, the most recent rise in the national birth rate of Japan happened in February 2007.
-Japan will see a 0.9% decline of their population after the year 2025—lowering its labor force while countries like Canada will see a rise in their labor force by that same year.